Financial Reporting | User Docs | Striven

 To run the P&L Report in Striven, navigate to Reports → Financials → P&L.

 • P&L by Class: Allows you to run your P&L separated out by Classes that have previously been set up in Striven.
 A filter is available in order to view the report with only the selected Classes you wish to see.
 This filter will remember your behavior and keep the same filters intact the next time the report is visited.
-When Classes have been filtered, all Classes not selected will be placed into an Other column in order to keep the report balanced.

 To run the P&L by Class Report in Striven, navigate to Reports → Financials → P&L by Class.